📊 UHS Key Takeaways

 Universal Health Services shows solid core fundamentals with strong revenue growth, double-digit operating margins, and high returns on equity and assets.
 Financial health appears sound given manageable leverage and strong interest coverage, though flat net income, modest free cash flow margin, and thin liquidity suggest the business still faces execution and capital intensity constraints.

-Why Buy Universal Health Services Inc. Stock?
-UHS Key Strengths
+Universal Health Services Inc. Key Strengths (UHS)

 - Revenue growth of 9.7% with 11.5% operating margin indicates resilient operating performance